anoma/namada/documentation/specs/src/economics/fee-system.md

 included in the block, otherwise it should be discarded.

 These same checks are done by the validators in `process_proposal`: if any of them fail, the entire block is rejected.
-Given that fees are paid at this time, the storage changes applied by the unshieldings must be stored in the write-ahead log too and the balance key must be searched in the WAL before the
-storage: in case of a block rejection the WAL is discarded without committing the changes to storage.
+The balance key must be searched in the local cache before the storage to ensure a correct computation in case of transactions involving the same addresses.

 ### Governance proposals